 After the birth my mother was left on a trolley overnight and found the next morning by a cleaner who said, "You shouldn't be here!"
 My mother always said, though, that she was quite contented on the trolley, knowing that the whole experience was behind her.

-My father's comments were all in terms of the cost of the hospital confinement, because, as already said, there was no NHS at the time, and most women had their babies much more cheaply at home - see more below.
+My father's comments were all in terms of the cost of the hospital confinement, because, as already stated, there was no NHS at the time, and most women had their babies much more cheaply at home - see more below.

 I seem to remember being told that the cost of the hospital was £32 or £33.
 It was certainly over £30 which was a great deal of money in 1939.
 My father always said that he had to sell his car to pay for it which upset me greatly as I took it as my fault.
 When he realised this he added that the money from the car also paid for my mother's sewing machine and a few other bits and pieces.

 Bushey Maternity Hospital was in Bushey Heath, Bushey, Hertfordshire, and it operated as a maternity hospital from 1938 to 1976.
 It came under the NHS in 1948, before which it was fee-paying.
 It closed in 1977, when government policy dictated that all maternity facilities should be located within district general hospitals.